-The procedure for the application and calculation of the 2019 scheme is summarised below and is made in accordance with Schedules 7 and 8 of the Council Tax Reduction Schemes (Prescribed Requirements) Regulations 2012.
+The procedure for the application and calculation of the 2021 scheme is summarised below and is made in accordance with Schedules 7 and 8 of the Council Tax Reduction Schemes (Prescribed Requirements) Regulations 2012.

-The principles embodying the 2019 Scheme include the following:
+The principles embodying the Local Council Tax Support Scheme include:

-- Havering will be expected to manage significant reductions in subsidised expenditure. - Regulations have been set to protect claimants of state pension credit age. - Consultation on the 2019 scheme will take place with precepting authorities and the public. - The Council will adopt the final scheme before 31 March 2019 or the default scheme will apply. - The Council will aim to protect vulnerable groups. - In developing schemes, Havering will consider incentivising claimants into work.
+- Local authorities will be expected to manage significant reductions in subsidised expenditure. - Regulations have been set to protect claimants of state pension credit age. - Local authorities will consult on their schemes with precepting authorities and the public. - The Council will adopt the final scheme before 31 March 2021 or the default scheme will apply. - Local authorities should aim to protect vulnerable groups. - In developing schemes, local authorities should consider incentivising claimants into work.